Carbon-Farm-Network/Requirements-Doc/Facets.md

 For us, the FacetGroup will be "hard-coded data", name will be Agent or ResourceSpecification (the class name, which will let our app know which facets to display as choices in the 2 situations).

+**Tentative Definitions**

+* Facet: A clearly defined aspect of a subject, a semantically cohesive category, if possible mutually exclusive from the other defined facets.
+* FacetValue: A possible value of a facet, mutually exclusive from other values for that facet.
+* FacetGroup: A set of facets relevant to one subject area or part of an application.

 ## UI

 ### Configuration for the network